 This course has been successfully used as a training ground for skilled adventurers, rangers, law enforcement, fire fighters, military, stunt people and many others who require climbing skills as part of their career.

 Climbing Skill Level

-This course is designed for the beginner or intermediate climber wishing to develop strong fundamental skills in all aspects of snow and glacier climbing.
-This course serves as a prerequisite for many of Alpine Ascents' intermediate level climbs and is a stepping stone for more technically difficult mountains.
+This course is designed for the beginner or intermediate climber who wishes to develop strong fundamental skills in all aspects of snow and glacier climbing.
+This course serves as a prerequisite for many of Alpine Ascents' intermediate-level climbs and is a stepping stone for more technically difficult mountains.
 Prior experience with backpacking and camping is recommended.

 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required.
 Climbers must be able to carry an average of 60lbs or more and make 4,000 foot elevation gains.
 Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.
 We encourage you to contact us so that we may assist you in developing a training program that meets your particular needs.
 Comprehensive training information can be found here.

 This is an extremely rigorous eight days and being in strong physical condition is mandatory.
 Please note, the guide retains the right, at any point, to determine whether a climber is sufficiently fit to continue the climb.

 Alpine Ascents is deeply committed to maintaining ecosystems at home and around the world.
 With each expedition, trek and course, we not only attempt to leave the environment as we found it, but strive to assist the local population in protecting the land and people indigenous to that region.
 Alpine Ascents reaches for the highest ethical business practices at home and abroad.
 Each staff member is dedicated to environmentally sound alpine ascents.